 The Code of Civil Discourse

-The Code of Civil Discourse, which was first drafted by NCRC as a tool for local governments and agencies in 2015, is intended to serve as a guide for facilitating civil, respectful discussions of opposing views during public meetings.
-Since then, it has been adopted by multiple local government bodies in addition to the San Diego Unified School Board, including the City of Del Mar, the City of Chula Vista, and just in November 2021 by the San Diego County Board of Supervisors.
+The Code of Civil Discourse was first drafted as a tool for local governments and agencies in 2015 and is intended to serve as a guide for facilitating civil, respectful discussions of opposing views during public meetings.
+Since then, it has been adopted by multiple local government bodies, in addition to the San Diego Unified School Board, including the City of Del Mar, the City of Chula Vista, and the San Diego County Board of Supervisors.

 To receive a downloadable version of NCRC’s Code of Civil Discourse, please fill out the information section.